davidsonz/Travel-Website/_subposts/London2015.md

 <a target="_blank" href="http://www.londonaquaticscentre.org/">The London Aquatics Centre</a>!

 In fairness, this actually wasn't open the last time we were over as they had yet to open the Pool for the London Olympic 2012 Games to the Public.
-But we still had to go check it out this time.
+We still had to go check it out this time.

 A very nice pool to swim in, but make sure to check your times before you go as it is only open to the public at certain times of the day.